blackchip-org/lfs-rpm/README.md

 - `%make`: We use this macro in all the spec files when using the make command.
 This adds the *-j* flag which controls the number of parallel processes to use.
+- `%shlib`: This sets the permissions to 755 for shared library files.
-- `%lfs_build_begin`: Used at the top of each *%build* scriptlet.
-For stage1a and stage1b, this adds the LFS tools directory to the front of the path to ensure those tools are used when available.
-For other stages, this is currently empty.
+- `%use_lfs_tools`: This is used in stage1a and stage1b to add the LFS toos directory to the front of the search path to ensure those tools are used when available.
-- `%lfs_build_end`: Used at the bottom of each *%build* scriptlet.
-Empty for now but reserved for future use.
-- `%lfs_install_begin`: Used at the top of each *%install* scriptlet.
-Also adds the tools directory like in the build scriptlet.
-- `%lfs_install_end`: All packages built in stage1 are temporary so there is no need to keep the documentation around and these are removed.
-For stage2, we want to keep the documentation so those commands are not necessary.
-But, when info pages are generated, the */usr/share/info/dir* file usually gets updated.
+- `%discard_docs`: When building the temporary tooset, it isn't necessary to keep any generated documentation.
+This macro removes those files and that helps keep the build images a bit smaller.
-We cannot do this at build or install time because multiple RPMs cannot "own" the same file.
-This macro deletes this file and the *%update_info_dir* macro should instead be used in the *%post* scriptlet.
+- `%remove_info_dir`: When info documentation pages are generated, the `/usr/share/info/dir` file usually gets updated.
+This cannot be done at build or install time because multiple RPMs cannot "own" the same file.
+This macro deletes this file and then the following two macros are then used:
+- `%request_info_dir`: This macro should be placed in the `%post` scriptlet to place a request to regenerate the info dir file.
+Then use the following
+macro:
+- `%update_info_dir`: This macro should be placed in the `%posttrans` scriptlet to rengenerate the info dir file.
+If multiple packages are installed that have info files, the actual regeneration only occurs once.

 When using Fedora in stage1a and stage1b, there are two other macros provided in */usr/lib/rpm/redhat/macros* that are changed.
 Sed scripts